Alpine-DAV/ascent/src/docs/sphinx/AscentAPI.rst

 info
 ----
-Info populates a conduit Node with infomation about Ascent including runtime execution and outputted results.
+Info populates a conduit Node with information about Ascent including runtime execution and outputted results.
 This information can be used to return data back to the simulation and for debugging purposes.

 .. code-block:: c++